Online Learning: A Modern Introduction Using Convex Optimization: Adversarial Multi-Armed Bandit

-So, with a tighter analysis we showed that, even without an explicit exploration term, OMD with entropic regularizer solves the multi-armed bandit problem paying only a factor $\sqrt{d}$ more than the full information case.
-However, this is still not the optimal regret!
+So, with a tighter analysis, we showed that, even without an explicit exploration term, \ac{OMD} with an entropic regularizer solves the multi-armed bandit problem paying only a factor $\sqrt{d}$ more than the full information case.
+The intuition of why this algorithm works is in Figure~\ref{fig:simplex}: coordinates with small probability have large curvature of the KL divergence, which translates into small inverse-Hessian weights in the local dual norm.

-In the next section, we will see that changing the regularizer, \emph{with the same analysis}, will remove the $\sqrt{\ln d}$ term in the regret.
+However, one can show that this is still not the optimal regret!
+In the next section, we will change the regularizer to remove the $\sqrt{\ln d}$ term in the regret.

-\subsection{Optimal Regret Using OMD with Tsallis Entropy}
+\subsection{Optimal Regret Using \ac{OMD} with Tsallis Entropy}